crosstheages/public-data/patch-notes.md

 ### Changes

+- MAJOR changes
-Welcome to the new era, this patch is quite major with some gameplay changes such as decks with 30 cards.
+  - Welcome to the new era, this patch is quite major with some gameplay changes such as decks with 30 cards.
 We recommend you to read below to get more details!
 - Gameplay
   - Deck
     - You now must have 30 cards in your deck for duels.
 Accordingly, you can have up to 15,000 power and 3 field cards.